The Future Continuous Tense in the TOEIC®: When to Use It and When to Avoid It

 - Step 3: Eliminate incorrect forms If "will be" appears in the choices, check that it is followed by V-ing, not the infinitive.

-In Part 6, the Future Continuous often appears in emails to describe schedules or absences.
+In Part 6, the future continuous often appears in emails to describe schedules or absences.
 Read the entire paragraph to understand the context before choosing.

 In Part 7, you don't choose the tense, but you must understand when the action will take place.
-Look for "will be + V-ing" to identify future actions in progress, especially in timetables and absence notifications.
+Look for "will be + V-ing" to identify future actions in progress, especially in schedules and absence notifications.

-The Future Continuous is an important tense for this exam, especially in Part 5 where traps involving future tenses are frequent.
+The future continuous is an important tense for this exam, especially in Part 5 where traps involving future tenses are frequent.
 To master this point and all other verb tenses, targeted practice makes all the difference.

-Some Superpowers of the Flow Exam Platform:
+Some superpowers of the Flow Exam platform:

 - 150 truly exclusive tips based on the experience of over 500 candidates who scored +950 on the TOEIC®: clear, concrete, tested, and validated in the field.